FlowFuse/device-agent/installer/README.md

 ```

 Specifying `--update-nodejs` flag without a version will pick the default version defined in the installer.

+This applies only to installations that use a bundled Node.js.
+If the installation reuses a
+system-wide runtime (see [Node.js runtime](#nodejs-runtime)), the command is refused and nothing is
+stopped or changed.

 #### Device Agent
 To update the Device Agent package, use the `--update-agent` flag, optionally specifying the version: